 - Multipoint – yes.

-- Auto-pause when removing earbuds – yes.
+- Auto-pause when taking off the headphones – yes.

 - Google Fast Pair support – yes.